Dahimi/Nexus-Agents/README.md

    - **Time-to-Complete**: How long does it take for the agent to complete the task?
    - **Memory Usage**: How much memory does the agent consume during execution?
    - **Cost**: If applicable, how much does the agent cost to run (e.g., token usage for LLMs)?
-4. **Ranking**: The agent is ranked based on these metrics, and the results are displayed on the leaderboard.
+4. **Ranking (TODO)**: The agent is ranked based on these metrics, and the results are displayed on the leaderboard.

+Note: As detailed in the [available agents](/docs/AGENTS.md), not all agents include evaluation pipelines yet.
+We're currently working on adding more benchmarks for each agent type.
 ### **Supported Benchmarks:**
 - Web Search Agents
+- Browser Agents (Coming Soon)
-- CLI Operation Agents
+- CLI Operation Agents (Coming Soon)
-- Code Generation Agents
+- Code Generation Agents (Coming Soon)
 - (More benchmarks coming soon...)

 ---